 St Lawrence – former port

-St Lawrence was established to serve as an access route to the mines in Clermont and Peak Downs in the 1860s.
-As part of this establishment, a few important buildings have been built: a post office, customs office, school, telegraph office, court, a wharf, pilot station and three hotels.
+St Lawrence was established in the 1860s to serve as an access route to the mines in Clermont and Peak Downs.
+During this time, several important buildings were constructed, including a post office, customs office, school, telegraph office, court, wharf, pilot station, and three hotels.
 These buildings serve as a reminder of St Lawrence’s rich history.

-Later, at the beginning of the twenty century, St Lawrence was cut off from the main route as the railway from Rockhampton was going inland, completely bypassing St Lawrence.
+However, in the early twentieth century, St Lawrence was cut off from the main route as the railway from Rockhampton was built inland, bypassing the town entirely.

 There is nothing left from the 1860s port (see above picture).
 On a low tide, the water from St Lawrence Creek disappears completely making big floodplains.
 In a distance, there is a railway bridge.
 The green patch is a small picnic area where you can park the car, read some information and have lunch.